 I’ve found that “most” people who make it past their first year with a company stick around for a long time.

 Phase Five: Long-Term Commitment

 Not too many folks on your team will make it to this point (probably about 10-15%) but the ones that do are your leaders and future leaders.
 Ultimately, your goal during the first year is to build a good relationship with each new team member, a true friendship.

 After year one, your primary focus is on building LEADERSHIP.
 Your distributor should already be trained on the business side of things.
 Your job is to help them with personal development and improving their skills, mindset and attitude.

 Once people make it to this phase, they won’t need you much anymore (in most cases anyway).
 They will be the contributors in your team who are responsible for most of the growth.

-Many of the folks who make it to this phase will simply be long-term product users.
+Many of the folks who make it to this phase will simply be long-term product users, with a part-time business.
 A select few will be long-term builders.

 There you have it folks.
-These are the five phases of any network marketing business as I see it.
-Your job as a sponsor and upline is to make sure that your team members make the transition from phase to phase successfully.
+These are the five phases of your MLM Business, as I see it.
+Your job as a sponsor and upline is to make sure that your team members make the transition from phase-to-phase successfully.
 Follow the advice in this post and you should be well on your way.

 What are your thoughts?
-What do you think about these phases?
+What do you think about these five phases of your MLM Business?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.